-A comprehensive dental examination (or oral exam) is a procedure that should be done any time you visit a new dentist or every three to five years with our Cambridge, Fergus or Toronto dentists to ascertain if there have been any changes in your health or in your dental status since your last dental exam.
+Before we can do any dental work on new patients our dentists must first do an oral exam, which is a comprehensive dental examination and diagnosis.
+This dental checkup procedure that should be done any time you visit a new dentist or every three to five years.
+Book an appointment with our Cambridge, Fergus or Toronto dentists to ascertain if there have been any changes in your oral health or in your dental status since your last dental examination.

 - A dental checkup mainly looks at the highlights of your oral health

-- A comprehensive exam goes into greater depth
+- A dental examination procedure goes into greater depth

-Most people do not have their teeth cleaned during their comprehensive dental exam however, after the oral examination your dentist will have a full understanding of your periodontal health and if a cleaning, or other dental work is needed, it can be discussed following the exam.
+Most people do not have their teeth cleaned during their comprehensive dental exam.
+However, after the dental examination and diagnosis your dentist will have a full understanding of your periodontal health.
+If a dental cleaning, or other dental work is needed, it can be discussed following the exam.

 Oral Health Areas That Are Examined

 - Full periodontal exam (which includes both the gums and the jawbones that support your teeth)